nanaminh/anti-theft/README.md

 - How to turn it off during ride

 ## License
-This product is created by @nanahashimoto under Creative Commons BY 4.0 license.
+This product is created by @nanaminh under Creative Commons BY 4.0 license.